High School Internships

 Schedule and Details

-Our applications for Summer 2025 open on March 17th.
-This year, the program will run from May 12- July 18th.
+The 2026 program will run from April 16 – July 18th.
 We encourage applicants to apply as soon as possible.
 Applications will be reviewed on a rolling basis, starting immediately, until all spots are filled.
 Unfortunately, we cannot accommodate out of state applicants due to lack of housing and transportation.
 We ask that all applicants provide two letters of recommendation.
-Please submit all completed forms at latest by midnight on Sunday, April 27th.
-Email any questions, letters of recommendation, and application forms to programs@aksongbird.org.
-Applications are attached below.
+Please submit all completed forms at latest by midnight on Sunday, March 29th.
+Email questions, letters of recommendation, and application forms to programs@aksongbird.org.